Mcanroe/SpaceX-Pipeline/evidence/pages/index.md

 Motherduck - This one's debatable , honestly the main reason is that their free plan is quite generous (unlike Snowflake that has an expiry date).

 evidence - Looked really nice , unlike other BI tools their offering works really well for a static site aka personal projects.
-I also liked their code as BI approach rather than a drag and drop interface.
+I also liked their code first approach rather than the usual drag and drop interface.
 </details>